intel/zephyr.js/docs/gpio.md

 `GPIOPin open(number or string or GPIOInit init);`

 If the argument is a number, it is a pin number.
 If it is a string, it is a pin name.
-Otherwise, it must be an `init` object.
+Otherwise, it must be a GPIOInit object.

 The `init` object lets you set the pin number or name with the `pin` property.